TriForceX/MiyooCFW/Readme.md

 File | Notes
 :------------: | :------------
-GMenu2x_AutoStart | Loads the last games/app/rom you were playing at startup Screen_Tearing_1 | Improved driver for PocketGo and Bittboy v3/v2.5/v2 Screen_Tearing_2 | Same as the first version but fix the screen distortion Screen_Tearing_3 | Improved driver for Bittboy v3.5 only FCEUX_Rumble | Modified NES Emulator FCEUX to support rumble FCEUX_Improved_1 | First version of modified/improved NES Emulator FCEUX FCEUX_Improved_2 | Lastest update of modified/improved NES Emulator FCEUX
+GMenu2x_AutoStart | Loads the last games/app/rom you were playing at startup Screen_Tearing_1 | Improved driver for PocketGo and Bittboy v3 Screen_Tearing_2 | Same as the first version but fix the screen distortion Screen_Tearing_3 | Improved driver for Bittboy v3.5 only Screen_Tearing_4 | Improved driver for Bittboy v2/v2.5 only FCEUX_Rumble | Modified NES Emulator FCEUX to support rumble FCEUX_Improved_1 | First version of modified/improved NES Emulator FCEUX FCEUX_Improved_2 | Lastest update of modified/improved NES Emulator FCEUX